Purple frog

 The purple frog (Nasikabatrachus sahyadrensis), also known commonly as the Indian purple frog, the Mahabali frog, and the pignose frog, is a frog species in the family Nasikabatrachidae.
 The species is endemic to the Western Ghats in India.
 Although the adult frog was formally described in October 2003, the juvenile form of the species had been described earlier in 1917.

 History of the discovery

-Nasikabatrachus sahyadrensis was described from specimens collected in the Idukki district of Kerala by S.D.
+Nasikabatrachus sahyadrensis was described specimens collected in the Idukki district of Kerala by S.D.
 Biju from the Tropical Botanic Garden and Research Institute in Palode, India, from the Vrije Universiteit Brussel (Free University of Brussels), in 2003.
 However, it was already well known to the local people and several earlier documented specimens and publications had been ignored by the authors in the 2003 paper that describes the genus and species.

 Its closest living relatives are considered to be frogs of the family Sooglossidae, only known in the Seychelles, an island chain in the Indian Ocean.